CyclistsHub is supported by its readers. If you buy products using our links, we may receive a commission (learn more).

 Mountain Bike Type

 There are 5 basic types of mountain bikes.
-But the $500 budget is relatively low so that you won’t have soo many options.
-The vast majority of mountain bikes below $500 are hardtail, cross-country bikes.
+But the $500 budget is relatively low, so you won’t have soo many options.
+Most mountain bikes below $500 are hardtail, cross-country bikes.

 Cross-country bikes (also called XC bikes) have ‘pedal-focused’ geometry.
 This means they are easier to pedal on compared to downhill bikes, for example.
-They have a shorter wheelbase that allows easy handling.
+In addition, they have a shorter wheelbase that allows easy handling.

 According to BikeExchange, XC bikes are fitted with 90-100mm of travel at the frame and form, with some models offering up to 120mm.

 This type of mountain bike is pretty versatile.
-You can use it for racing, trail riding, casual trips to the forest, countryside, or anywhere else.
+You can use it for racing, trail riding, casual trips to the forest, countryside, etc.

 - Steel mountain bikes are stiff, durable, and cheap.
 Their downside is their higher weight.